Who Was Matthew Henson?

-Famed African-American explorer Matthew Henson was born in Charles County, Maryland, in 1866.
-Explorer Robert Edwin Peary hired Henson as his valet for expeditions.
-For more than two decades, they explored the Arctic, and on April 6, 1909, Peary, Henson and the rest of their team made history, becoming the first people to reach the North Pole—or at least they claimed to have.
+Famed African American explorer Matthew Henson was hired by explorer Robert Edwin as his valet for expeditions.
+For more than two decades, they explored the Arctic, and on April 6, 1909, Peary, Henson and the rest of their team made history, becoming the first people to reach the North Pole — or at least they claimed to have.
 Henson died in New York City in 1955.

 At the age of 11, Henson left home to find his own way.
 After working briefly in a restaurant, he walked all the way to Baltimore, Maryland, and found work as a cabin boy on the ship Katie Hines.
 Its skipper, Captain Childs, took Henson under his wing and saw to his education, which included instruction in the finer points of seamanship.
 During his time aboard the Katie Hines, he also saw much of the world, traveling to Asia, Africa and Europe.